 Finally, given all of the volatility in the retail space, we’re seeing that competitive threats to traditional retail ecommerce have never been higher, as consumers are overwhelmed with options.
 Often they’ll default to what’s easiest and/or most ubiquitous.

 This leaves retailers with a challenge to surmount: how do they differentiate and move nimbly to counter such competition?
 Truly customer-centered digital transformation offers a path forward away from outdated ecommerce stacks and a reliance on simple tools like text-based keyword search and spreadsheet-based demand forecasting.
-Retailers have a golden opportunity to stop making bad guesses about shoppers and inventory, and rely instead on product and consumer intelligence that guides shoppers to what they’re looking for in real time - then send that gathered intelligence to key destination systems to continue to boost the effectiveness of their search engines, product recommender systems, demand prediction models, allocation planning and item set-up processes.
+Retailers have a golden opportunity to stop making bad guesses about shoppers and inventory, and rely instead on product and consumer intelligence that guides shoppers to what they’re looking for in real time.
+The next step would be to send that gathered intelligence to key destination systems to continue to boost the effectiveness of their search engines, product recommender systems, demand prediction models, allocation planning, and item set-up processes

-The macro conditions that are defining the current retail ecommerce space are clear; the urgency to evolve to meet the challenges that these conditions present to retailers is as well.
+The macro conditions that are defining the current retail ecommerce space and the urgency to evolve to meet the challenges these conditions present to retailers are both crystal clear.